Writers’ Strike Could Devastate Film And TV Production, Lead To ‘Industry Earthquake’

 The writers’ commitment to put down their pens in 2007 also lead to shows like Breaking Bad and Heroes having their seasons cut short, and films like Johnny Depp’s Shantaram never getting made.

-The 2017 strike, should it happen, would come into effect on May 2.
-Shows scheduled to premier in the fall would likely run into severe problems, since the writing of these programs typically begin in May.
+The 2017 strike, should it happen, would go into effect on May 2.
+Shows scheduled to premiere in the fall would likely run into severe problems, since the writing of these programs typically begin in May.
 Late-night talk shows will also suffer from the writers’ strike, as they tend to release a new episode every night during the week and thus need plenty of writers on hand to generate that material.
 These programs will either go off the air during the strike, or else find some unconventional way of weathering the storm.

 Unscripted programs, however, will likely benefit from this arrangement.